MattHapner/Projects/README.md

-# Projects
+## Projects
-Personal and Classroom Projects
+# Personal and Classroom Projects
+- This work is not intended for students completing coursework similar to these projects.